MichalSvatos/pi-hole-star-trek-picard/README.md

 ***

 ## Changelog
+**2.2.3**
+- Changed color of the donate button to visually correspond with the donation bar

 **2.2.2**
 - NEW - changed the icons in the 4 small boxes on the dashboard
 - NEW - tiny easter egg